jlesquembre/nterm.nvim/README.md

-**Warning: WIP**.
+**WIP**.
 Only fish shell is currently fully functional.
 I plan to add support for bash and zsh (and maybe other shells), but I don't know when.
 PRs to support other shells are very welcome

 # nterm.nvim

-A neovim plugin to interact with the terminal emulator
+A neovim plugin to interact with the terminal emulator, with notifications.

 ## Demo